FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

 The data we have is epidemological and economic data from countries all over the world.
 We were able to download the data in a csv format, making it easily available for data manipulation with the Python programming language and its many libraries.

 In the data we are using from WHO, there are serious errors.
 The data quality for different countries varies immensely.
 Most countries do not have data on the total population.
 It is only the Scandinavian countries that have valid data on the total population with and data on things like the CPR number, centralised statitics agency, centralized source taxation and so on.
 These measures ensure accurate data gathering of every single individual and company in the country.
 Unfortunately the opposite is the case on a global scale.
 Data on populations of great quality is scarcely available.

 Antoher road block for students not affiliated with a hospital is the access to the data.
 The data is not available for download for the general public.
 This is among other things because of the european GDPR regulation.
 So even though there are data of great quality og health data in Denmark (and other Scandinavian countries), it is not available for the general public.

-In the EU efforts are made through Eurostat, to enhance data quality acorss the
+In the EU efforts are made through Eurostat, to enhance data quality acorss the European Union.
+But this takes a lot of work and economic reasources.
+Projects of this magnitude are not possible for all nations across the globe.
+Because of the econimic burden associated with it.

-*European Statistical System Committee, 2017.
+_European Statistical System Committee, 2017.
 European Statistics Code of Practice for the National Statistical Authorities and Eurostat (EU statistical authority).
-Adopted 16 November 2017. [online] Available at: [[URL](https://ec.europa.eu/eurostat/web/products-catalogues/-/ks-02-18-142)] [12/03/2024].*
+Adopted 16 November 2017. [online] Available at: [[URL](https://ec.europa.eu/eurostat/web/products-catalogues/-/ks-02-18-142)] [12/03/2024]._

     - Forklaring af datakvalitetsudfordringer